-Every year the American Motorcyclist Association honors motorcycling’s most accomplished and significant people in a very special AMA Motorcycle Hall of Fame induction celebration — which this year will happen on Oct.
-28 at the Violet Township Event Center in Pickerington, Ohio.
+Every year the American Motorcyclist Association honors motorcycling’s most accomplished and significant people in a very special AMA Motorcycle Hall of Fame induction celebration — which will happen on Friday, October 28, at the Violet Township Event Center in Pickerington, Ohio.

 The AMA Motorcycle Hall of Fame Class of 2022 has been selected from eight areas of influence — Ambassadors/Industry, Design/Engineering, Dirt Track, Leadership/Motorcycle Rights, Motocross/Supercross, Off-Road, Road Racing and Specialty Competition — and includes Kenny Coolbeth, Greg Hancock, Effie Hotchkiss, Sandy Kosman, Ben Spies and James Stewart.

 “The Class of 2022 includes men and women who have excelled in competition, engineering, design, motorcycle adventure and more,” said AMA President and CEO Rob Dingman.
 “Some are champions in many of our premier racing disciplines — motocross, road racing, dirt track and speedway — while others excelled in limit-pushing adventures, and helping riders and teams reach their on-track potential.
 We are honored to recognize these motorcycling greats this Oct.
 28 at the AMA Motorcycle Hall of Fame.”

 The induction ceremony will include a cocktail reception beginning at 4 p.m. at the AMA Motorcycle Hall of Fame followed by dinner at 6:30 p.m. and the induction ceremony at the Violet Township Event Center on Friday evening.